fbpx

 Advantages of a glass conservatory roof

-• Long-lasting: A durable glass conservatory roof can withstand extreme weather and maintain its attractive appearance for a longer period with the right upkeep and maintenance.
+• Long-lasting: A durable glass conservatory roof can withstand extreme weather and maintain its attractive appearance for longer with the right upkeep and maintenance.

-• A clear view: Unlike the polycarbonate roof, you receive transparent glazing when choosing a glass conservatory roof.
-This can create a bright, open living space that feels connected to the outdoors.
+• A clear view: Unlike a polycarbonate roof, glass rooms offer transparent glazing, creating a bright, open living space that feels connected to the outdoors.

-• Easy to repair: In the irregular case of glass damage or faults over time, individual panels can be replaced quickly and easily with minimal disruption to your home.
+• Easy to repair: In the rare event of glass damage or faults, individual panels can be replaced quickly and easily with minimal disruption to your home.

-• Extra insulation: To keep your conservatory cool in summer and warm in winter, a glass conservatory roof filled with argon gas helps keep the space insulated and usable all year round.
-Insulated glass roofs will also help keep your energy bills low by limiting the heat leaving the conservatory.
+• Extra insulation: To keep your conservatory cool in summer and warm in winter, a glass conservatory roof filled with argon gas helps maintain insulation, making the space usable all year round.
+Insulated glass roofs will also help reduce energy bills by limiting heat loss.

-• Sound minimiser: With a standard polycarbonate roof, you might confuse a light downpour for a hailstorm.
-On the other hand, a glass conservatory roof is far quieter, even during harsh weather.
+• Sound minimiser: With a polycarbonate roof, a light downpour might sound like a hailstorm.
+However, a glass conservatory roof is far quieter, even during harsh weather.

 • Self-cleaning: There are various types of conservatory roof materials on the market, and ConservatoryLand’s self-cleaning glazing is a popular choice among our customers.
 It can help to maintain a cleaner conservatory without the hassle of washing the roof yourself.